Thursday, December 11, 2008

 I asked, "Doesn't he go to school?"

 Anne agreed.
-She told me that Nip had already made Paul far more normal than before.
-Now he could cross the road alone, and go to shop to buy things.
+She told me that Nip had already made Paul far more normal than ever before.
+Now he could cross the road alone, and go to the shop to buy things.

-But, Anne said, "Nip never let him go alone.
+"But", Anne said, "Nip never let him go alone.
 You'll see how intelligent she is.
 She knows Paul's condition very well.
 So, she always protects him.
 If he goes out to the street, she always pushes him to the side, and always cries aloud if a car comes."
 Anne heaved out.
-"Really I also see Nip as a human girl.
+"Really, I see Nip as a human girl too.
 I feel so secured now that she takes care of him."

 Within a week, I came to realize how dumb Paul was, and how intelligently Nip protected him.
 Anne did not exaggerate a bit.
-Let me tell you few such incidents.
+Let me narrate few such incidents to you.

 On the way to the first floor, there was a wide wooden railing on the staircase.
 Paul always wanted to horse ride and slip down on that.
 But, Nip never let him.
 Whenever Paul tried to sit on the railing, Nip stood with her two legs on the railing, and pushed Paul away from that, and barked loudly.
 So, Paul's plan got foiled.
 Nip very well knew that such activities might injure Paul.
 So, she kept at her duty.